This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 After a lot of unsuccessful searches and ‘in search of requests’ on Facebook, I finally decided to make a trip to Once Upon a Child.
 It was empty right as it opened but soon became too populated for comfort.
 I full on panic bought all their 18m and 24m sized onesies (about 11 total), a couple rompers and a few shorts so we had some basics at least.
 I spent $15.21 and saved about $59 compared to retail prices.

 Of course as soon as I braved going to a store, things started popping up on Facebook.
-I got six pairs of pjs for $7, a huge pack of onesie extenders for $2, and a few more free 24m onesies.
+I got six pairs of pjs, a huge pack of onesie extenders, and a few more free 24m onesies.
 The onesie extenders were another pandemic-specific purchase – I don’t think we’ll ever use them but I wanted a back-up plan for outgrowing clothes.

 At the end of the month, I scored a free bag of mostly 2T sized clothes.
 It was a big bag with tons of pants and shirts, so I just rounded down the estimated savings to $100 instead of calculating savings for each piece.
 Once we got this lot, I was able to relax about keeping the baby clothed during the next few pandemic months at least.